SectorLabs/django-postgres-extra/docs/features.md

     assert id1 == id2

-Note that a single call to `upsert` results in a single `INSERT INTO` statement.
-It is therefor much faster and much safer than anything Django currently has to offer.
+Note that a single call to `upsert` results in a single `INSERT INTO ...
+ON CONFLICT DO UPDATE ...`.
+This fixes the problem outlined earlier about another process doing the `INSERT` in the mean time.

 ## upsert_and_get
 `upsert_and_get` does the same thing as `upsert`, but returns a model instance rather than the primary key of the row that was created/updated.
 This also happens in a single query using `RETURNING` clause on the `INSERT INTO` statement: